 Participants are eligible for a distribution of plan benefits upon termination of service, whether by disability, retirement, death or leaving the Company.
+Participants may also withdraw amounts from pre-tax and Roth accounts after reaching age 59 1/2.
 In the event of financial hardship (as defined in the plan document), participants may withdraw amounts from the employee contribution portion of their plan accounts while they are still employed.
 Upon termination of service, a participant or applicable beneficiary may elect to have benefits paid as a single lump-sum distribution, monthly annuity payments (only pre-tax sources), partial distribution (not available to beneficiaries), or may request that the Plan make a direct rollover distribution to another eligible retirement plan.

 Participants who elect monthly annuity payments will have the balance of their account transferred to the Intel Minimum Pension Plan.
 An annuity is paid to those participants based on the value of their plan account in accordance with the terms of the two plans.
-There were transfers under this option of \$164,861 for the year ended December 31, 2020.
+There were transfers under this option of \$522,732 for the year ended December 31, 2022.